 for boundaries and refers especially to architecture.
 Term figures provided Renaissance-era craftsmen with opportunities to demonstrate their carving skills, which are in evidence in this 19th century piece as well.

-Research led us to a possible explanation for these female term figures with the lion head-gear, linking them to the twelve labors of the Roman demi-god, Hercules.
+Research led us to a possible explanation for these female term figures, better known as caryatids, linking them to the twelve labors of the Roman demi-god, Hercules.
 According to myth, the first of Hercules’ labors was to slay the Nemean lion and bring its skin to King Eurystheus.
 This task was truly herculean since the legendary lion was impervious to arrows.
 Instead, Hercules beat the lion over the head with a club

 and killed it, but then found he was unable to skin it.
 The goddess Minerva,

 Athena to the Greeks, appeared to Hercules and suggested using the lion’s own claw to skin it.
 This worked, and Hercules reported to King Eurystheus wearing the lion skin as a cape and with its head covering his own.
 Even after the lion’s death, its skin remained impervious and provided protection for the hero.
 For an example of how this looked to the Romans, follow this link